 - In the event that the applicant’s grade-point average in prerequisite courses is below 3.0, he or she may take additional upper-division English and/or Comparative Literature coursework and reapply to the program.
 The applicant should consult with the graduate adviser to determine appropriate coursework.
-Some courses taken to make up qualitative deficiencies may be credited toward the M.A., if completed with a grade of "B” (3.0) or better, and if applicable to the student’s particular study plan.
+Some courses taken to make up qualitative deficiencies may be credited toward the M.A., if completed with a “B” (3.0) or better, and if applicable to the student’s particular study plan.
 Courses taken to remove quantitative deficiencies may not be applied to the M.A. program.

-A writing sample will also be required of all applicants.
+- A writing sample will also be required of all applicants.
 The writing sample should demonstrate advanced skill in literary analysis or rhetorical and expository writing.
 A paper written for an upper-division literature course and analyzing one or more elements in one or more literary works is preferred.
-The writing sample should be approximately five to 10 pages long, and should but is not required to include secondary research.
+The writing sample should be approximately five to 10 pages long, and include secondary research.
 Applicants who do not have course papers available should contact the department graduate adviser for advice.

 - Applicants must submit three letters of recommendation from individuals best qualified to judge their potential for graduate study in English.